ThembaTman0/Bankwave/README.md

 - Is a **standalone Spring Boot application**
 - Exposes **RESTful APIs**
 - Owns its **own database**
-- Can be started, stopped, and developed independently
+- Can be built, tested, and deployed independently
-- Has no hidden runtime dependencies on other services
+- Is designed to scale horizontally in containerized environments

 ---